top of page

 Documentary photographer Grzegorz Litynski was contracted to do the visual part of this project phase. www.litynski.com

-The project has received grant support from the Consulate General of the Republic of Poland in Chicago, the Minnesota Historical Society, the Metro Regional Arts Council, and the Minnesota State Arts Board.
-We also have partnered with the Landmark Center, Ramsey County Historical Society, East Side Freedom Library, Roseville Public Library, and the University of St. Thomas and Kowalski's Market.
+The project phase has received grant support from the Consulate General of the Republic of Poland in Chicago, the Minnesota Historical Society, the Minnesota State Arts Board and private donors.
+We also have partnered with the Landmark Center, Ramsey County Historical Society, East Side Freedom Library, Roseville Public Library, and the University of St. Thomas, the Schubert Club, the Jewish historical Society of the Upper Midwest and Kowalski's Market.

 Frame-584.png